ladybug-tools/honeybee-openstudio-gem/lib/measures/from_honeybee_model_to_gbxml/README.md

 ###### (Automatically generated documentation)

-# From Honeybee Model
+# From Honeybee Model To gbXML

 ## Description
-Translate a JSON file of a Honeybee Model into an OpenStudio Model.
+Translate a JSON file of a Honeybee Model into a gbXML Model.

 ## Modeler Description
-Translate a JSON file of a Honeybee Model into an OpenStudio Model.
+Translate a JSON file of a Honeybee Model into a gbXML Model.

 ## Measure Type
 ModelMeasure